Black Record: Germans Past and Present: Background

-Black Record: Germans Past and Present was inspired by Vansittart's experiences with Nazi Germany as a schoolboy and British diplomat.
+Black Record: Germans Past and Present was inspired by Vansittart's experiences with Germany both as a schoolboy and British diplomat.
 As Permanent Under-Secretary of State for Foreign Affairs (1930-1938) Vansittart was portrayed by many of his diplomatic peers as having an "irrational suspicion and hatred" of Nazi Germany.
 During his tenure as Permanent Under-Secretary, Vansittart collaborated with French Foreign Minister Pierre Laval to promote the proposed Hoare–Laval Pact, which was an effort to halt Nazi Germany's expansionist ambitions in Austria that ultimately culminated in the Anschluss.
 Vansittart saw Adolf Hitler's ascension to Chancellor of Germany as a significant threat to both Great Britain and France.
 Vansittart's worries about Hitler sparked his concerns over Germany's rearmament and its desire for vengeance due to the severe territorial and monetary concessions imposed by the Treaty of Versailles.
 Suspicious of Hitler, Vansittart used his position as Permanent Under-Secretary to gather secret intelligence to prove Nazi Germany's aggressive militaristic desires to British prime minister Neville Chamberlain.
 Vansittart's passionate desire to prove Nazi Germany's planned future aggression during the 1938 Munich Agreement led foreign secretary Anthony Eden and Chamberlain to remove him as Permanent Under-Secretary of State and transfer him to the "more prestigious but meaningless job" of Chief Diplomatic Adviser.